INTERVIEW BY MARKO SYRJÄLÄ AND ARTO LEHTINEN

 Wolf: “Death Row” was before… No, it was after, you’re right.

-Anyway but with “Protectors of Terror” –video, there was some kind of you know, occult theme if I remember rightly?
+Anyway, but with the “Protectors of Terror” –video, there was some kind of, you know, occult theme, if I remember rightly?

-Well the binding question comes here.
-The re-union, why you decided to do it now, not two years ago, not five years ago or whenever but now… Why you decide to do it now?
+Well, the critical question comes here.
+The re-union, why you decided to do it now, not two years ago, not five years ago, or whenever, but why now, why did you choose to do it now?

 Wolf: But where was it, in New Jersey?

 Wolf: The studio was in New Jersey where we met and, you know, we didn’t audition any other singers or anything we just met Mark and decided then and there very spontaneously, we’re going to have a reunion.

 Mark, when you first get the request to join Accept, how did you feel back then?
 Did you get hot at the thought, I’m going to join the legendary German metal band?

 Mark: Well, at first… I had no idea that was where this was going.
 We just got together to jam, you know, so I mean I didn’t have my hopes up for anything, I figured if anything I’d get a couple of autographs, you know! “laughs” So.
 Still, as time progressed and it became known that we were going to do this, it was kind of like yeah, wake up in the morning and go, “am I awake?” and “yeah, I guess I’m awake!” and I was always waiting for the other foot to fall too and then, you know, maybe this isn’t going to happen.
 Still, it all seemed to pull together, and I was thrilled then, and I’m thrilled now.